iszczesniak/cpp/deduction/index.md

 function parameter is possible without type conversion.
 Deduction may turn out impossible, making instantiation impossible.

+## Example

-For example, if `ParameterType` is a reference type to a const value of type `T`, where `T` is a template parameter, and the function argument is `1`, then the initialization looks like this:
+If `ParameterType` is a reference type to a const value of type `T`, where `T` is a template parameter, and the function argument is `1`, then the initialization looks like this:

 ```cpp
 const T &t = 1;
 ```

-Wywnioskowanym argumentem będzie `T = int`, bo wtedy ta inicjalizacja jest możliwa bez konwersji typu.
-Jeżeli jednak `ParameterType` jest typem referencyjnym na obiekt niestały typu `T`, to inicjalizacja wygląda tak:
+The deduced type is `T = int`, because the initialization is possible without type conversion.

+However, if `ParameterType` is a reference type to a non-const value of type `T`, then the initialization looks like this:

 ```cpp
 T &t = 1;